shensilv/ADheritability/create_cohorts/README.md

+# Creating cohorts to run heritability analysis in

 Heritability analysis is run on several cohorts.
 The sample sizes quoted below are following removals.
 See the 'ADphenotype' repository for more information on what these extractions are and how the extration EID files are created.
 1) Preliminary analysis: we estimate heritability in the **Edinburgh cohort of UK BioBank**.
    This cohort has 1214 cases and 13478 controls, with a total sample size of 14692.